LucasAdao/LucasAdao/README.md

-- 	:books: I’m currently learning Spring.
+- 	:books: I’m currently learning Java and Spring.
 - 💬 I believe that with discipline and resilience you can achieve anything!
 - :exclamation: Character and intelligence are the poles that make the predicates shine, one without the other is half happiness...
 - 🇧🇷